cjpvanderwouden/fuel-optimal-PDG-convex/README.md

 - Use conservative fixed bounds (our approach)
 - Use successive convexification (also implemented)

-See Section 4.5 of the technical note for details.
+See Section 4.5 of the technical note for details..

 References